pystardust/ani-cli/README.md

 ### Setup in termux

-* Open Termux and run:
+* Open Termux and run this command to install git, curl, and mpv:
 ```
 pkg install git curl mpv
 ```